sgjava/c3l/README.md

 is used and mapped by the various functions.
 This allows portability between VIC and VDC.
 Of course all of these settings are mutable at runtime.

+If you see a color flicker in color scroll it's due to scrolling character and color memory separate from each other. i.e. all characters are scrolled then all colors.
+This allows you not to use the color scroll and improve performance.
+Later, it might make sense to do character and color scroll at same time to reduce this at the cost of performance.

 #### Features
 * Use ROM character set at 0x1800 for the smallest memory footprint (VIC)
 * Fast print uses existing background color